cassanof/finetuning-harness/README.md

 See `run_starcoder.sh` or `run_codellama_34b.sh` for an example.
 There are various deepspeed configs in this repo that can be used right away.

+### FlashAttention2

+If you need to train on long sequences, you can use FlashAttention2.
+This can be enabled by passing the `--fa2` flag.
+However, this will require you to install the [FlashAttention2](https://github.com/Dao-AILab/flash-attention) package, which is not included in the requirements.

 ### Evaluation

 The evaluation for the models is done via the `multipl_e_eval.sh` script, and it requires an installation